-The Earth's agriculture currently produces 2,671 kcal/person/day (for every man, woman, child on the planet).
+The Earth's agriculture currently produces 2,671 kcal/person/day (for every man, woman and child on the planet).
 This is about 300 kcal/person/day more than is actually needed.
 Only 11% of the planet's habitable land is cultivated (general arable) with only 0·838% under permanent crop.
 There is more than enough food currently produced on this planet to keep everybody fully and well fed.
 The planet is comfortably capable even now of producing 36 times this amount.

 So, why does human society always seem to gravitate into a hierarchical form that deliberately enforces such disparity of well-being, guiding it along the inevitable path towards self-destruction?

 The parable of the cows hinges around the cow without a conscience.
 Observing human society, it is apparent that the vast majority of people are morally passive.
 They are like sheep.
 They want an easy life.
 They would rather avoid confrontation.
 They would prefer not to get involved.
 So they just go with the flow.
 On the one hand, they don't really want to hurt anybody.
 On the other hand, they suffer from no great moral conviction to help anybody either.

 The desire not to hurt and the desire not to help are, however, not in exact balance in all individuals.
 They vary from person to person.
 Some people lean towards the desire to help whoever is in need.
 Others lean towards the desire for self-gain, even at the expense of damaging the interests of others to some degree.
 People thus fit into what may be described as a spectrum of conscience.
 At the top end of the scale [green] are the more socially-minded whose aim is to help their neighbours.
 At the bottom end [red] are the go-getters whose predominant ambition is self-gain.